0 Part Course |

 • SM24 responsibilities and broader Senior Managers and Certification Regime (SMCR) integration

-• Roles for all leaders, line of sight to senior management
+• Roles for all leaders; line of sight to senior management

-• Leadership in a hostile cyber environment
+• Session two of this operational resilience course concludes with leadership in a hostile cyber environment

 Session 3: Building an Effective and Compliant Operational Resilience Program